NuSkooler/enigma-bbs/UPGRADE.md

 After updating code, use a program such as DiffMerge to merge in updates to `my_bbs.hjson` from the shipping `menu.hjson`.

+### theme.hjson
+Any custom themes you have created may now be missing features as well.
+Take a look at the default `luciano_blocktronics/theme.hjson` file.
+You can use missing sections in your `theme.hjson` (which will generally correspond to sections you've also merged in to your `menu.hjson`).

 # Upgrading the Code